-More than 60,000 low emission vehicles were sold in the UK during 2018 and their popularity is expected to grow as more people realise the benefits of ownership.
+There are more than 142,200 pure-electric cars on UK roads at the end of August 2020 and their popularity is expected to grow as more people realise the benefits of ownership.
 Central government has published it's Road to Zero Strategy that outlines how the government will support the transition to zero emissions transport which will bring wider benefits such as improvements to local air quality.

 Source: next greencar - Statistics